nc1101/SIT771/BankProgram/UI Tutorial.md

 ### 7. Add Transfer form elements
 As noted above, this tutorial focuses on the 'Transfer' form.
 Others can be built out in a similar way.

-Fundamentally, the Transfer opertion requires support for the following:
+Fundamentally, the Transfer operation requires support for the following:
 - entry of an account name from which funds should be transferred
 - entry of an account name to which funds should be transferred
 - entry of a transfer amount